railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_access.rst

    *Structure of directories when the document module has been installed*

-In addition to the usual access to documents through Open ERP, you will be able to connect to them directly through the file system using the FTP protocol.
+In addition to the usual access to documents through OpenERP, you will be able to connect to them directly through the file system using the FTP protocol.
 To connect to the FTP server, use the following address:

 ========= ===========================================
 Parameter Value
 ========= ===========================================
-Server    Your Open ERP server, for example 127.0.0.1 Port      8021
+Server    Your OpenERP server, for example 127.0.0.1 Port      8021
 Path      The '/' character, for the root
-User      Your user account in Open ERP
+User      Your user account in OpenERP
-Password  Your Open ERP password
+Password  Your OpenERP password
 ========= ===========================================

 .. note:: FTP server